-- c) those Councillors present; or - d) if there are no Councillors present, the Chief Executive Officer; or, - e) in the absence of the Chief Executive Officer, an Authorised Officer, - f) must adjourn the Meeting for a period not exceeding seven (7) days from the date of the Meeting. - g) The Chairperson may defer an item of business in respect of which there is, or is likely to be, a disclosure of a conflict of interest by one or more Councillors and/or absence that will cause a quorum to be lost, and direct the Chief Executive Officer to include that item of business on an Agenda for a future Meeting.
-This does not require a resolution of Council.
+c) those Councillors present; or

+- d) if there are no Councillors present, the Chief Executive Officer; or, - e) in the absence of the Chief Executive Officer, an Authorised Officer, - f) must adjourn the Meeting for a period not exceeding seven (7) days from the date of the Meeting.

-9. Adjourned meetings
+8. Adjourned meetings